opendilab/DI-engine-docs/source/hands_on/trex.rst

 Overview
 ---------
 TREX (Trajectory-ranked Reward Extrapolation) was first proposed in `Extrapolating Beyond Suboptimal Demonstrations via Inverse Reinforcement Learning from Observations <https://arxiv.org/abs/1904.06387>`_, which uses ranked demonstrations to inference reward function.
 Different from previous methods, TREX seeks a reward function that explains the ranking over demonstrations, rather than justifying the demonstrations.
-Hence, this algorithm can learn good policies from highly suboptimal demostrations.
-In addition, the predicted reward only depends on observations, rather than actions.
+This approach is proved practically to have the potential of learning good policy from highly suboptimal demostrations.
+In addition, the predicted reward only depends on observations, without actions.

 Quick Facts
 -------------